-These icons select the camera position as follows: original view

-2^{nd} button side view X-Y plane 3^{rd} button side view X-Z plane 4^{th} button top view Y-Z plane

-The first button is used to jump back to the original view.
-If you are in planar view, you will find that you can move the object only in that plane.

-Zoom In Set the camera lens to show a smaller field of view and "get in closer" to the scene.

-Zoom Out Set the camera lens to show a greater field of view and "take in more" of the scene.

-Rotate upward: Use to rotate the selected 3D scene up in 5-degree steps.

-Rotate downward: Use to rotate the selected 3D scene down in 5-degree steps.

-Rotate Left: Use to rotate the selected 3D scene left in 5-degree steps.

-Rotate Right: Use to rotate the selected 3D scene right in 5-degree steps.

-Go To: With the go to function the camera can move to any of the objects that are listed in the context menu.
+🛃 🖾 🗳 🚳 🔍 2 1 4 🗢 ⇒ 🖪 - √ - These icons select the camera position as follows: 1 st button original view 2 nd button side view X-Y plane 3 rd button side view X-Z plane 4 th button top view Y-Z plane The first button is used to jump back to the original view.
+If you are in planar view, you will find that you can move the object only in that plane. 🗟 Zoom In Set the camera lens to show a smaller field of view and "get in closer" to the scene.
+Q Zoom Out Set the camera lens to show a greater field of view and "take in more" of the scene.
+1 Rotate upward: Use to rotate the selected 3D scene up in 5-degree steps.
+Rotate downward: Use to rotate the selected 3D scene down in 5-degree steps. 🗢 Rotate Left: Use to rotate the selected 3D scene left in 5-degree steps. 🛸 Rotate Right: Use to rotate the selected 3D scene right in 5-degree steps. Бо То : With the go objects that ar to function the camera can move to any of the e listed in the context menu.
+Show Controls the v isibility of supplementary elements.